top of page

 True Start of the South West Coast Path?
 The Portishead to Clevedon Walk

-South West Coast Path in the Spotlight The South West Coast Path has been making headlines recently, partly thanks to the now rather infamous Salt Path debacle, but also because we’ve had a glorious summer (if you’re a walker and not a farmer, that is) and increased numbers - inspired by the book or the film - have been trudging along at least some of its 630-mile length.
+The South West Coast Path has been making headlines recently, partly thanks to the now rather infamous Salt Path debacle, but also because we’ve had a glorious summer (if you’re a walker and not a farmer, that is) and increased numbers - inspired by the book or the film - have been trudging along at least some of its 630-mile length.
 But where should our most famous long distance trail really begin and end?
-Minehead or Portishead – Where
+Minehead or Portishead – Where Should the Path Begin?
+I ask the quest

 Martin Hesp